lorenzorubrichi/Building-Level-AMR-Accessibility-in-Manhattan/README.md

 # Building-Level AMR Accessibility in Manhattan

-This repository contains the code and GitHub-safe datasets used to build a building-level last-meter accessibility dataset and estimate autonomous mobile robot (AMR) accessibility for buildings in Manhattan, New York City.
+This repository contains the code and datasets used to build a building-level last-meter accessibility dataset and estimate autonomous mobile robot (AMR) accessibility for buildings in Manhattan, New York City.